Summer Nature Day Camp: Frequently Asked Questions

 What do campers need to bring?

-- Water bottles (at least 1 liter capacity)
+- Re-fillable water bottles (at least 1 liter capacity) Filled for the start of the camp day.

-- A large bag for everything, and a small backpack for trail essentials.
+- A large bag for everything, and an optional small backpack for trail essentials.

 What if it rains?